 What To Do After A Car Accident- Stay Safe and Call for Help

 Remember; never leave the scene of an accident, even if you think the accident was minor or no one was injured.
 If you or someone in another vehicle has been seriously injured, call 911.
-If you don’t suspect any serious injuries, call the non emergency police number to report your accident, and wait for them to arrive to make a police report.
+If you don’t suspect any serious injuries, call the non-emergency police number to report your accident, and wait for them to arrive to make a police report.
 NEVER attempt to move a seriously injured individual unless they are in grave danger of sustaining further injuries.
 If your vehicle is blocking traffic, try to move it safely to the side of the road while you wait for the police.
 Turn on your emergency lights or set up flares to ensure that you are visible to passing motorists.

 What To Do After A Car Accident- Exchange Information and Stay Calm

 No matter what happens in the aftermath of an accident, it won’t help anything if you panic, get angry at the other driver or lose your cool.
 To the best of your ability, tell the police officers exactly what happened.
-Do not speculate or guess about the accident or exagerate.
+Do not speculate or guess about the accident or exaggerate.
 If you don’t know the answer to a question, say so.
-Answer truthfully, but remember that anything you say may be recorded or be admissable.
+Answer truthfully, but remember that anything you say may be recorded or be admissible.
 Don’t try to make the other driver feel better by saying the accident was your fault if it wasn’t.

-The police officer who responds to your accident will typically record the following information, but it’s a good idea to get this vital information from the individuals involved in accident yourself if possible:
+The police officer who responds to your accident will typically record the following information, but it’s a good idea to get this vital information from the individuals involved in an accident yourself if possible: